 The rising incidents of oil bunkering and piracy causes economic losses to the international oil companies operating in Nigeria.

-Environmental degradation caused by oil spillage and rise in criminal activities could result into massive displacements and migration of people living in the affected areas in the Niger Delta to safer regions of Nigeria or nearby countries.
+Environmental degradation caused by oil spillage and the rise in criminal activities could result in massive displacements and migration of people living in the affected areas in the Niger Delta to safer regions of Nigeria or nearby countries.

 Impacts to Maritime sector

-So far, a lots of foreign shipping companies who operate in Nigeria waters has left the country, since the raising of sea piracy.
+So far, a lot of foreign shipping companies who operate in Nigeria waters have left the country, since the raising of sea piracy.

-These also has left must Nigerian seafarers unemployed and could lead to more creams.
+These also have left must Nigerian seafarers unemployed and could lead to more creams.

 Efforts from the Nigerian government

-According to the resent developments, the Nigerian government have been putting more efforts to help the matter by deployment of more security agencies, security equipments, in other to arrest these activities and as well bring back foreign investors.
-But however, the need to double check the security agencies should also be consider.
+According to the recent developments, the Nigerian government has been putting more efforts to help the matter by a deployment of more security agencies, security equipment, in other to arrest these activities and as well bring back foreign investors.
+But however, the need to double check the security agencies should also be considered.

 Increasing the salary and welfare of the security agencies may add more motivation to stop them from looking outside for more money.
 The law is for everyone and should not be limit to some individuals who are on the government top offices.